jasdvl/demo-aspnetcore-fastapi-ai/README.md

     This will start the ASP.NET Core microservices, accessible at `https://localhost:5220` and `https://localhost:5230`.

-5. In a new terminal window, navigate to the **AIxplorer.GenAI.ImageGen** directory and start the FastAPI application using Uvicorn:
+4. Navigate to the **AIxplorer.GenAI.ImageGen** directory and start the FastAPI application using Uvicorn:

     ```
     cd ..\AIxplorer.GenAI.ImageGen